 You must tell us in writing about any changes.
 You can do this by filling out an:

-What if I don’t tell FACS Housing about changes to my household?
+What if I don’t tell DCJ Housing about changes to my household?

-What if I disagree with FACS Housing’s decision?
+What if I disagree with DCJ Housing’s decision?